lokesh23799/M1_Application_Calculator/README.md

 6_Videos and Images	   :          Documents with Videos about the working of the project

-7_Others	       :                Documents with Data Sheets
+7_Others	       :                Documents with Data Sheets\

+References:
+       1:Seek help from colleagues.

+   Improvement:
+       1:practised and improved the code.